Good questions, even better answers

 Questions and answers

 What does “For Good” mean?

-The aim of this hackathon is to prototype data-driven solutions for societal problems.
+The aim of this hackathon is to prototype data-driven solutions for societal problems with a viable business model.
 For Good means that the solutions we aim for are beneficial for society.
 Challenge owners want to cocreate these solutions.
 The work after the hackathon could lead to commercial products and services, but the results of the hackathon are preferably open source and actively shared.

-Can I come up with my own challenge?
+Can I come up with my own challenge as a participant?

 No, the Hackathon for Good is challenge-driven and we try to arrange the most interesting challenges for you as a participant.
 If you want to know more about becoming a challenge owner contact Frank van Summeren at email@example.com

 You will become part of our hackers community and have access to exciting activities, international opportunities and early access to the "Claim your challenge" registration form for our next edition.

 The challenge I am interested in is full.
 Can I still join?

 Unfortunately, once a challenge is full (max 5 teams per challenge) we stop accepting registrations for it.
 Feel free to register for one of the other challenges and let us know that you have a strong preference to a challenge that is full.
 If one of the teams in that challenge decides to leave their spot, we will notify others interested on a first-come-first-serve basis.